knative/serving/sample/telemetrysample/README.md

 # Telemetry Sample

-A simple web server that you can use for testing.
-When called, the server waits randomly up to 1 second and emmits metrics that you can see in Prometheus.
+This sample runs a simple web server and responds the requests with "Hello World!" with a random delay up to 1 second.
+The purpose of this sample is to show creating dedicated Prometheus instances and emmitting metrics to it.

 ## Prerequisites